Skoda Elroq running costs and reliability

 What are the running costs?

-There are three versions of the Elroq available, each with a different size battery, depending on how much driving range you need and what price you are prepared to pay.
-The entry-level 50 model features a 52kWh battery and allows for a 232-mile electric range.
+There are three versions of the Elroq available, each with a different size battery; which you choose will be influenced by the amount of driving range you need and the price you are prepared to pay.
+The entry-level 50 model features a 52kWh battery and allows for a 232-mile electric range, according to the official WLTP guidance.

-Based on our efficiency figures, we expect 180 miles to be achievable on a full charge.
-It’s not a lot compared with many rivals, but if you don’t travel too far and are based in an urban environment, it could be worth choosing.
-The best bit is the keenly priced entry-level RRP: £31,500 is cracking value for a car of this ilk.
+Based on our efficiency figures, we expect 180 miles to be achievable on a full charge in mixed driving.
+That’s not a lot compared with many rivals, but if you don’t travel too far and are based in an urban environment, it could be worth choosing.
+The best bit is the keenly priced entry-level RRP: £31,500 is cracking value for a car of this type, especially one that’s so remarkably practical.

-That long-legged promise is, however, slightly less range than the Kia EV3 and Renault Scenic offer in big battery form, which are able to travel up to 375 and 379 miles, respectively.
-A heat pump, which helps to maximise the range of an electric car, is an £1,100 option across all versions, however.
+Even so, that long-legged promise is slightly less range than the Kia EV3 and Renault Scenic offer in big battery form, as these are claimed able to travel up to 375 and 379 miles WLTP, respectively.
+A heat pump, which helps to maximise the range of an electric car, is an £1,100 option on all versions of the Elroq, which doesn’t help its on paper capability.

-The Skoda Elroq is also one of the fastest-charging cars in its class, with DC rapid charging speeds up to 175kW, or slightly less on models fitted with the smaller batteries.
-Regardless, every version can charge from 10 to 80 per cent in less than half an hour.
-Plugged in with a 7kW charger (such as a home wallbox), it will take between eight hours for the small battery and 12 hours for the largest battery.
+The Skoda Elroq is, however, one of the fastest-charging cars in its class, with DC rapid charging speeds up to 175kW.
+And while you get slightly less than this on smaller battery models we’ve still experienced these charging at over 150kW on the UK public network.
+Every version can charge from 10 to 80% in less than half an hour in this situation.

 Servicing and warranty

 The Skoda Elroq comes with a three-year warranty, which has no mileage limit in the first two years, but is capped to a maximum of 60,000 miles in the third year.
 Skoda’s warranty lasts the same time as Renault’s at three years, though the French firm has a more generous 100,000-mile limit.
-But Kia leads the way here, with its EV3 provided with a seven-year, 100,000-mile warranty.
-That’s an impressive guarantee, whichever way you look at it.
+Kia leads the way here, with its EV3 provided with a seven-year, 100,000-mile warranty.
+That’s an impressive guarantee, whichever way you look at it – and the Elroq’s is nothing more the mediocre by modern standards.

 You can upgrade the Elroq’s warranty to four or five years for additional cost – £400 and £630, respectively.
 Skoda is also offering an EV inspection service, pollen filter and brake fluid change for £366.
 Service and maintenance costs mirror those of the larger Enyaq.